Arnob-B/JU_IT_27_labs/JAVA/Assignments/Readme.md

 Implement a class “MarkSheet”.
 A mark sheet contains marks of all subjects for a particular student.
 This class should have a method to add name of a student and marks in each subject.
 Write a main() function to create three “Student” objects, Five “Tabulationsheet” objects for Five subjects and three “Marksheet” object for three students.
-Print the mark sheets.
+Print the mark sheets.[sol](./assingment1/Sol12.java)
-> how will Marksheet class know the marks of the students

 13. Create a base class “Automobile”.
 An Automobile contains data members ‘make’, ‘type’, ‘maxSpeed’, ‘price’, ‘mileage’, ‘registrationNumber’ etc. with their reader/writer methods.
 Now